Slavery Trafficking Statement

-Manx Telecom (MT) is the leading Communications Solutions provider on the Isle of Man.
-Across the Group we have over 300 employees and are headquartered in the Isle of Man, with Synapse360 operating from the IOM and the UK.
-Our supply chain includes partnering with many of the global leaders in telecommunications and IT network infrastructure and top tier equipment suppliers.
-Around 1100 suppliers form part of our supply chain with around 60 of these being key International service providers also.
+Manx Telecom (MT) is the leading Telecommunications Solution provider on the Isle of Man.
+Across the Group we have over 350 employees and we are headquartered in the Isle of Man, with Synapse360 operating from the IOM and the UK.
+Our supply chain includes partnering with many of the global leaders in telecommunications industry and IT network infrastructure and top tier equipment, service providers and suppliers.
+Around 1300 suppliers form part of our supply chain with around 60 of these being key International service providers also.

 We recognise that our role as a major corporate entity on the Isle of Man goes beyond providing customers with the latest technology and offering employees worthwhile careers.
 We understand that our operations touch the lives of nearly every person living and working on the Island and our impact as a technology provider is global, therefore, we have responsibilities to the wider community.

 All our activities stem from, and are aligned with our core values, as embodied by our brand.
 Our brand values – Enterprising, Proactive, Confident, and Trusted – inform and shape our entire approach to our activities and characterise our involvement with them.